 A monarch butterfly is a traveler by nature.
-They’re known to migrate every year, and they never stick around for too long.
+They’re known to migrate yearly and never stick around for too long.
 It’s the perfect symbol for those who love to travel or never stay in the same place for too long.

 True to its name, monarchs are also a symbol of royalty.
-It’s unlikely anyone in the conservative royal family will show off a tattoo to represent their status, but if you want a tattoo that says subtle sophistication, the monarch butterfly is a good option.
+It’s unlikely anyone in the conservative royal family will show off a tattoo to represent their status.
+Still, if you want a tattoo of subtle sophistication, the monarch butterfly is a good option.

 Mexican Monarch Symbolism

-Mexican culture celebrates Dia de los Muertos, a three-day celebration that is the equivalent of Christianity’s three days of All Hallow’s Eve, All Saints Day and All Souls Day (or as most of us like to call it – Halloween).
+Mexican culture celebrates Dia de los Muertos, a three-day celebration that is the equivalent of Christianity’s three days of All Hallow’s Eve, All Saints Day, and All Souls Day (or, as most call it – Halloween).

 According to ancient Mexican beliefs, the human soul does not die.
 Instead, the soul lives on in Mictlan until they can return to the land of the living during Dia de los Muertos to visit their surviving loved ones.

 In Central Mexico, monarch butterflies hold a special symbolism due to the patterns of these butterflies in the area.
 As far as the pre-Hispanic period, there were records of monarch butterflies flying above the area at the same time every year.
 When Catholic traditions mingled with the indigenous cultures and Dia de los Muertos became a yearly celebration, it coincided with the monarch butterflies entering.

 Thus, in Mexico, monarch butterflies became the symbol of the departed souls returning to the land of the living in the form of butterflies.
 They’re believed to be the departed ancestors arriving for their annual visit.